-Four years ago 99u founder Scott Belsky said made the following prediction:
+Nine years ago, 99u founder Scott Belsky made the following prediction:

-And now, transitioning from an office-based agency to a virtual one isn’t really a radical move.
-After all, if you choose to make the switch, you’ll be joining successful companies like Help Scout, Zapier, Groove, Automattic, Buffer, Balsamiq, GitHub, and many more.
+And now, transitioning from an office-based agency to a virtual one isn’t really such a radical move.
+After all, if you choose to make the switch, you’ll be joining successful companies like Help Scout, Zapier, Buffer, and many more.

 Reach your goals faster with time tracking and work management.

 Virtualizing your workforce has a clear impact on your bottom line.
 As Buffer discovered, having a completely distributed team is usually much cheaper:

 “Large firms see hiring remote workers as a way to save on overhead costs and maintain a healthy bottom line,” says Mashable writer Brian Casel.
 “On the other hand, small shops and freelancers see the distributed agency model as a viable path to scale up and grow their business without investing too much or incurring debt.
 For a solo studio owner looking to grow, it’s more practical to partner with or hire remote workers than to invest in an in-house staff.”

 The monetary benefits

 - Office space, furniture, and equipment are often the biggest line items in most teams’ budgets, and you’ll get to cross it out.